odlp/odlp.github.io/source/posts/2017-03-07-finely-sliced-user-stories.html.md

 As a return customer I am informed that I'm not eligible to receive this discount.

 <div class="story">
-Given I've already placed an order,
+Given I've already placed an order,<br>
 And I've filled my shopping basket,<br>
 And I am viewing my basket,<br>
 When I enter the promotion code "WELCOME",<br>